-A Reddit user shared a photo of their lovely garden, from which they remove grass each year — and they also gave advice about how you can do the same.
+A Redditor shared a photo of their lovely garden, from which they remove grass each year — and they also gave advice about how you can do the same.

 “I shrink my lawn every year,” the post’s caption reads.